mongodb/mongo/src/mongo/db/repl/README.md

 ## Global Lock Acquisition Ordering

-Both the PBWM and RSTL are global resources that must be acquired before the global lock is acquired.
-The node must first acquire the PBWM in [intent shared](https://docs.mongodb.com/manual/reference/glossary/#term-intent-lock) mode.
+Both the FCV lock and RSTL are global resources that must be acquired before the global lock is acquired.
+The node must first acquire the FCV lock in [intent shared](https://docs.mongodb.com/manual/reference/glossary/#term-intent-lock) or intent exclusive mode.
 Next, it must acquire the RSTL in intent exclusive mode.
 Only then can it acquire the global lock in its desired mode.

 # Elections